 Why are we deficient in magnesium?

-Stress seems use up our reserves of magnesium quickly.
+Stress seems to use up our reserves of magnesium quickly.
 Poor digestion and/or regular consumption of Coffee alcohol, and Sugar also make it harder to absorb magnesium.
 Poor kidney function can also cause Magnesium deficiency.
-Regular medications such as contraception pill, antibiotics, diuretics, insulin and hypertension meds are also listed as causing deficiency.
+Regular medications such as contraception pill, antibiotics, diuretics, insulin, and hypertension meds are also listed as causing a deficiency.
 It is thought that we no longer receive the amounts of magnesium we used to from our water and soil.

-I see magnesium deficiency symptoms most often in Resilient and Self-protective iridology constitutions – however anyone can become deficient.
+I see magnesium deficiency symptoms most often in Resilient and Self-protective iridology constitutions – however, anyone can become deficient.

 Those with very low blood pressure and complicated heart conditions may need to research further as magnesium is involved in the heart function.
 Again research first if you are on kidney dialysis.

 Low supplementation as described below is generally considered very safe as magnesium is easily excreted.